tldr-pages/tldr/pages/common/pass.md

 `pass generate -c {{path/to/data}} {{num}}`

-- Initialize a new Git repostitory (any changes done by pass will be comitted automatically):
+- Initialize a new Git repository (any changes done by pass will be comitted automatically):

 `pass git init`